voldemortX/DST-CBC/README.md

 ### 2020.12.7

-The bug fix for DST-CBC is release at the [scale](https://github.com/voldemortX/DST-CBC/tree/scale) branch.
+The bug fix for DST-CBC (not fully tested) is released at the [scale](https://github.com/voldemortX/DST-CBC/tree/scale) branch.

 ### 2020.11.9